yezyilomo/django-restql/docs/mutating_data.md

 }
 ```

-And get a response of created resources like
+And get a response as
 ```js
 {
     "id": 2,